When Should I Start Taking My Puppy To The Vet?

 Feeding your dog according to appropriate guidelines is important to avoid obesity and maintain a healthy weight.
 Your veterinarian can help determine the right amount of food to feed your dog based on their age, weight, and activity level.

-It is also important to establish a regular to promote healthy eating habits.
+It is also important to establish a regular feeding schedule to promote healthy eating habits.
 Measuring the food accurately and avoiding excessive treats or table scraps will help maintain your dog's weight and overall health.

-Behavioral and Socialization
+Behavioral Training and

 Behavioral Development in Puppies